 Wolff-Parkinson-White syndrome is the most common of several disorders that involve an extra (accessory) electrical pathway between the atria and the ventricles.
 (Such disorders are called atrioventricular reciprocating supraventricular tachycardias.)
-This extra pathway makes fast arrhythmias more likely to occur.
+This extra pathway makes fast abnormal heart rhythms (arrhythmias) more likely to occur.

 Wolff-Parkinson-White syndrome is present at birth, but the arrhythmias it causes usually become apparent during the teens or early twenties.
 However, arrhythmias may occur during the first year of life or not until after age 60.